arrowse/theforge/src/weeks/weekq2.2.md

 connect the dots. **VCarve**, loaded on the shop PC at the back of the IRL, has all the bits and data needed to do just that.

-First I measured the wax block to get an idea of how much space I have to work with, then imported the 3D model and set the dimensions accordingly. **Always remember to measure your bit length and never drill deeper than your bit!**
+First I measured the wax block to get an idea of how much space I have to work with, then imported the 3D model and set the dimensions accordingly. **Always remember to measure your bit length and never drill deeper than your bit can reach!**

 ![Vcarve settings 1](https://lh3.googleusercontent.com/pw/AP1GczM378qf9smQuUy46_8EfkFIzbPkygIhXsxM6doD-3mcYscMk640O7sV2TO5sVT3Q4OCeq0llo_O4ohCrHFRmYmmLylaNBz4LiTEJo5rv7mF_NsUn_7bNXNVl1HTrWcyM4jRSP3ESAlys74s3ckLzF0j_A=w1384-h757-s-no)
 ![Vcarve settings 2](https://lh3.googleusercontent.com/pw/AP1GczNGEulKWPQVrnLa9KZGwS9CTf43MccIPe22Ga_cx4JdJF-SfAv7UqG_gK6jpDtj4qMh6ooWAqYp5S4NMBQ3PhV0FZ_QbUDZTSsrsAw-q-FcvdMksEOoJi46hGb0Ei4BHu-WfuOW3wsOX5vGsKALwEzhNA=w1382-h746-s-no)